yamacy/udacity_openstreetmap/README.md

 ## Data Auditing

 Before submitting data to the database, i  first need to investigate data if there is any problem in it.
-So i did it, in the data auditing file.
+So i did it, in the <a href=<"https://github.com/yamacyilmaz-koczer/udacity_openstreetmap/blob/master/Udacity_OpenStreetMap_DataAuditing.html">data auditing</a> file.

 ## Problems Encountered In The Map